StackExchange/Stacks-Editor/README.md

 2. Ensure your PR includes a changeset.

-3. Merging the PR will trigger the release-beta workflow.
-This workflow creates or updates a chore(new-beta-release) PR.
+3. Merging the PR will trigger the release-beta job.
+This job creates or updates a chore(new-beta-release) PR.

-4. To cut a new beta release, merge the chore(new-beta-release) PR and wait for the `Release Beta` workflow to complete.
+4. To cut a new beta release, merge the chore(new-beta-release) PR and wait for the `Release Beta` job to complete.

 Consumers can install the beta package by targeting the beta tag:
 `npm install @stackoverflow/stacks-editor@beta`